DataDog/hiring-engineers/answers.md

   - Send you an email whenever the monitor triggers.
   - Create different messages based on whether the monitor is in an Alert, Warning, or No Data state.
   - Include the metric value that caused the monitor to trigger and host ip when the Monitor triggers an Alert state.
-  - When this monitor sends you an email notification, take a screenshot of the email that it sends you.

 ![Monitor Notification Email](/images/monitor_notification_email.png)

 <br/>